Identify

 Screeners vary in the number of questions included.
 If a screener is used in a medical setting where a full assessment is often done by behavioral health staff (which requires time for a consult), sometimes a secondary screening is also used to determine what level of assessment may be needed.

 What “screener” is used will be dependent on the organization, staff, and population needs.
-See below for a list of commonly used tools for screening and assessing suicide risk.
+See below for a list of commonly used tools for screening for suicide risk.

 The SPRC resource Screening and Assessment for Suicide in Health Care Settings provides a comprehensive discussion of the subject, with sections on expert recommendations and how to choose a screening tool.